ravi-kr-singh/Freecodecamp-Projects/README.md

 # Freecodecamp-Projects
-These projects are a part of 'Responsive Web Design Certification (300 hours) Certification' on https://www.freecodecamp.org .
+These projects are a part of 'Responsive Web Design Certification (300 hours)' on https://www.freecodecamp.org .

 There are total 5 PROJECTS which are as follow :-
 1. Project 1 : Build a Tribute Page